-Mussels were studied in Tuva in six different years, in 2004, 2005, 2009, 2010 (all collections were carried out in July), 2012 (in September), and 2018 (in July).
-Samples were collected at a low tide to accurately predict the depth based on the tidal data for Ekaterininskaya Hawan.
+Mussels were studied in the Tyuva Inlet in six different years: 2004, 2005, 2009, 2010 (in July), 2012 (in September), and 2018 (in July).
+The samples were collected at a low tide to accurately predict the depth based on the tidal data for the Ekaterininskaya Havan.
 Quantitative samples, 1-8 per sampling locality, were taken randomly by a core of 0.01-0.03 m-2.
-Qualitative samples for genetics were taken at chosen localities at different years.
-Sampling design is fully presented in Fig 1а and Stable 1.
+Qualitative samples for genetics were taken at the chosen localities in different years.
+A complete sampling design is presented in Fig 1а and Stable 1.
 The community of mussels inhabiting a particular locality is referred to in the text as a "settlement".

 STable 1.
-Environmental, demographic and taxonomic characteristics of Tyuva mussel settlements in 2004-2018.
+Environmental, demographic and taxonomic characteristics of the Tyuva mussel settlements in 2004-2018.
 Sampling coordinates, environmental, demographic and taxonomic parameters of mussel settlements used in the analyses are provided.
 NPT - number of individuals studied for morphotypes, PT - frequency of T-morphotypes.
-The rest of the notations are as in the text.
+The other notations are as in the text.
 Information about the genotyped samples used to obtain the formula for predicting Ptros is given at the bottom of the table (NPtros - number of genotyped individuals, PT - frequency of T-morphotypes, empirical Ptros - proportion of MT among genotyped mussels).
 Detailed information on samples is deposited at https://dspace.spbu.ru/...

-In 2004-2005 distribution of mussels was mapped: i) by on-shore observations at a tidal zone along all the inlet; ii) by SCUBA divers in a subtidal zone at the inner part of the inlet where a large littoral-sublittoral mussel bed (hereinafter the Bed) was located.
-23 mussel settlements were sampled from different depths at three visually identified characteristic habitats: rocky littoral, littoral sandbanks and the “habitat of the Bed” defined as broad area of seabed with dense settlement of predominantly large mussels and enriched with black sulfuric silt, a product of mussel vital activity (STable 1; photos of habitats are provided in the SFig.
+In 2004-2005 distribution of mussels was mapped: i) by on-shore observations at the tidal zone along the entire inlet; ii) by SCUBA divers in the subtidal zone in the inner part of the inlet where a large littoral-sublittoral mussel bed (hereafter the Bed) was located.
+Twenty-three mussel settlements were sampled from different depths at three visually identified characteristic habitats: rocky littoral, littoral sandbanks and the “habitat of the Bed” defined as a broad area of the seabed with a dense settlement of predominantly large mussels, enriched with black sulfuric silt, a product of mussel vital activity (STable 1; photos of habitats are provided in the SFig.
 1).